 By Capacity Insights

-The "Above 2 MW" segment dominated the Asia Pacific electrolyzer market by holding a market share of a 45.6% in 2024.
+The "Above 2 MW" segment dominated the Asia Pacific electrolyzer market by holding a market share of 45.6% in 2024.
 This is driven by the increasing demand for large-scale hydrogen production to meet industrial and energy needs.
 According to the International Energy Agency (IEA), industries such as steel, chemicals, and refineries require massive hydrogen volumes, making high-capacity electrolyzers indispensable.
 For instance, China’s ambitious hydrogen strategy includes installing over 50 GW of electrolyzer capacity by 2030, with most projects focusing on systems above 2 MW to achieve economies of scale.
-Additional factor is the integration of these systems with renewable energy sources like solar and wind farms.
+An additional factor is the integration of these systems with renewable energy sources like solar and wind farms.
 As per the Australian Renewable Energy Agency (ARENA), Australia is developing utility-scale electrolyzer facilities capable of producing green hydrogen for export markets, particularly in Japan and South Korea, further strengthening the dominance of this segment.

 The "Less than 500 kW" segment is the fastest-growing category in the Asia Pacific electrolyzer market, with a projected CAGR of 18.5% from 2025 to 2033.
 This rise is fueled by the rising adoption of modular and decentralized hydrogen production systems, particularly in urban areas and remote locations.
 South Korea, for example, as per METI, is deploying compact electrolyzers to support its growing fleet of FCVs, aiming to establish 900 refueling stations by 2030.
 Moreover, as per the International Renewable Energy Agency (IRENA), the declining costs of renewable energy technologies have made small-scale electrolyzers more accessible, enabling businesses and communities to produce hydrogen on-site.